 Moment of truth.
 Thursday is about user testing, asking the most effective questions.
-Make sure that after each interview, the team takes the time to review and make sense of the feedback, and then at the end of the day plans the next steps.
+Make sure that after each interview, the team takes the time to review and make sense of the feedback and then, at the end of the day, plan the next steps.

 Sprint Goal and Questions

 Think of these as the North Star of the sprint.
 They drive all solutions and decisions during the week, so needless to say, they can make or break the sprint.
 That’s why the team tends to engage in endless discussions trying to figure out what would make a good Sprint Goal and Sprint Questions.
 This is not an ideal scenario for a facilitator.

 Initially, we looked at the Note and Vote as a solution to cut down time and discussions to select the Sprint Goal and Sprint Questions.
 However, there are a few drawbacks to this.
 People whose sticky notes have fewer votes tend to become disengaged.
 This could jeopardize the dynamic of the team.
 Also, cutting discussions to zero will result in a loss of substance and depth to the Sprint Goal and Sprint Questions, but also to a lack of ownership from the team.